hackermystique/CertLogManager/README.md

 - **Performance Optimization**: Optimize the script for better performance, especially when scanning large directories.

 ## Suggested Name
 - **CertGuard**: A name that reflects the tool's purpose of guarding and managing certificates.
+Suggestions?
+CertLogManager sounds good?

 ## License
 This project is open-source and available under the MIT License.